ryojiroakiyama/ft_printf/README.md

 # Usage
 Type "make" in this repository.
 Then, the library libftprintf.a will be created.
-You can use ft_printf by including ft_printf.h and compiling with libftprintf.a together.
+You can use ft_printf by including ft_printf.h and compiling your code with libftprintf.a.